The Exploit: Anatomy of a Modern Cyber Heist Part 3 - The Clone Trap

 Consider a 50,000-member credit union running a typical IT stack: a managed service provider (MSP) handles day-to-day IT through ConnectWise or Kaseya; a core processor manages member data and transactions; a mortgage servicing platform handles loan files; an email security vendor filters inbound threats; a backup vendor stores copies of everything.
 Each vendor has access to member data.
 Each vendor has its own security team, its own patching cadence, and its own firewall.

 When any one of those vendors gets breached, the credit union's member data is exposed.
-The credit union's CISO can have a perfect Secure Score, phishing-resistant MFA on every account, and a 24/7 SOC — and still send breach notification letters because a vendor's SonicWall wasn't patched.
+The credit union's CISO can have a perfect Secure Score, phishing-resistant MFA on every account, and a 24/7 SOC, and still send breach notification letters because a vendor's SonicWall was not patched.

 30%